sb156/Castor/README.md

 # Castor Repository

-A collection of hardened, high-performance userscripts designed for surgical web optimization.
+A collection of hardened, high-performance userscripts designed for Tampermonkey

 ## Current Tools